 8. Lauroyl Lysine

-This ingredient is found in many loose powders and prevents the skin from ‘breathing’, thus resulting in clogged pores.
-It is rated as fairly high on the comedogenic scale.
+This ingredient is found in many loose powders and prevents the skin from breathing, resulting in clogged pores and acne.
+It's rated as high on the comedogenic scale.
 This is the last thing you want, especially in a face powder as it is applied all over your face!

-All products in our Anti Ageing Minerals™ range are infused with Vitamin C and Rosehip Oil providing proven anti-ageing benefit while also nourishing and protecting your skin from free radicals, without clogging your pores.
+All products in our Anti Ageing Minerals™ range are infused with Vitamin C and Rosehip Oil providing proven anti-ageing benefits while also nourishing and protecting your skin from free radicals, without clogging your pores and causing acne.